Iceland's natural wonders and cultural treasures

-Characterized by extraordinarily diverse landscapes, unique geological features, colossal glaciers alongside active volcanoes, geysers and hot springs neighbouring glacial rivers; curious columnar basalt formations, beautiful waterfalls and moss covered lava, Iceland is a land of contrasts.
+Characterized by extraordinarily diverse landscapes, unique geological features, colossal glaciers alongside active volcanoes, geysers and hot springs neighbouring glacial rivers; curious columnar basalt formations, beautiful waterfalls, moss covered lava, glacial lagoons, Iceland is a land of contrasts.
 With its dramatic natural phenomena and fascinating historical and cultural heritage, Iceland inspires a sense of discovery, awe, delight and pure wonder.

 Þingvellir (Thingvellir) is the most important cultural heritage site in Iceland, a national treasure of outstanding universal value.
 A World Heritage Site since 2004, Thingvellir is also remarkable in that, in a single location, it combines a variety of geological phenomena found in very few places on Earth.